 Insulins

-Insulin is a hormone made by the beta cells in the pancreas and used by the body so that glucose can enter the cells for energy.
-With Type 1 diabetes, the beta cells are no longer active so insulin injections replace the body’s insulin.
-With Type 2 diabetes, the body is usually producing insulin but insulin resistance means that the insulin produced is not enough to keep the blood sugar normal.
+Insulin is a hormone made by the beta cells in the pancreas and used by the body to allow glucose to enter the cells for energy.
+With Type 1 diabetes, the beta cells are no longer active, so insulin injections replace the body’s insulin.
+With Type 2 diabetes, the body is usually producing insulin, but insulin resistance means that the insulin produced is not enough to keep the blood sugar normal.

 Your Diabetes Healthcare Team

 When you are diagnosed with diabetes, there is a lot to learn.
-Luckily, there are many people that can help.
+Luckily, many people can help.
 Building your healthcare team with the right members will ensure a healthy understanding of diabetes management.
-Your team members will help you learn what to eat, how to exercise, how to manage your emotions, which medicines to take and much more.
+Your team members will help you learn what to eat, exercise, manage your emotions, take medicines, and much more.
 Who should be in your healthcare team?

 Staying Motivated